Hybrid Work: Where work will take place in the futureBlog / May 25, 2021 / with Hans Rusinek

-What does the balance between personal and business needs look like in the new work home?
+What does the balance between personal and business needs look like in the new home workplace?

 WHEN ITS PLACE CHANGES, THE MEANING OF WORK CHANGES

-Many organizations are beginning to understand: The post-pandemic world of work is one in which professional identities are increasingly fluid and blurred.
+Many organizations are beginning to understand that the post-pandemic world of work is one in which professional identities are increasingly fluid and blurred.

 Who am I in my job, and what does my company stand for?

-Identification with the organization as a whole, which had been realized in a specific place and building, will now be replaced by alternative social realities that take place outside the office: role identity, project identity, network identity, or even self-understandings based on “third places” such as the neighborhood or the co-working space.
+Identification with the organization as a whole, which had been realized in a specific place and building, is being replaced by alternative social realities that take place outside the office: role identity, project identity, network identity, or even self-understandings based on “third places” such as the neighborhood or the co-working space.

 MANAGERS NEED A NEW MINDSET

 To deal with this, managers need a new mindset to understand individual employees’ subjective, personal experiences.
 Today’s manager must look at how an individual navigates through the complexities of work situations, understand microdynamics such as compassion fatigue (a form of emotional and physical exhaustion very typical in the healthcare sector) and cynicism, a finer-grained perspective than that provided by the ubiquitous employee survey or annual review.
-If this is where the work world mixes with the living world again, there needs to be a mutual understanding: What gives the employee energy, what depletes it?
-What kind of (unpaid care) work does the employee still do in the home that needs to be considered?
+If this is where the working world mixes with the private world again, there needs to be a mutual understanding: What gives the employee energy, and what depletes it?
+What kind of work does the employee still do in the home (e.g. unpaid care) that needs to be considered?

 The new (old) blended world of work and home is a high-stakes game: If work is once again more embedded in our lives, it might counteract our alienation from “the job” as a societal force, a dissatisfaction that’s becoming a rampant health and economic problem due to the phenomena of “bullshit jobs” (David Graeber) and meaningless work.

-This is by no means another critical appeal “to see the crisis as an opportunity,” no, these are simply the questions that arise at the gateway to the new world of work.
-And it would be best not to stumble into the new world the way our agrarian ancestors stumbled into the world of factories.
+This is by no means another critical appeal “to see the crisis as an opportunity.”
+No, these are simply the questions that arise at the gateway to the new world of work.
+And it would be best not to stumble into the new world like our agrarian ancestors stumbled into the world of factories.
 A little forecasting might prevent a world of misunderstanding and mistakes.

 Hans Rusinek conducts research on the transformation of work at the University of St. Gallen and is a member of the Konrad Adenauer Foundation’s Social Market Economy doctoral program.
 Previously, he was the first associate and associate strategy director of the Boston Consulting Group’s purpose consultancy, BrightHouse.
 He participates in debates between business and society, for example, in BrandEins or Deutschlandfunk.
 In 2020, he won the Ludwig Erhard Foundation’s Business Journalism Award for his work.
 Hans is an honorary fellow in the Club of Rome’s ThinkTank30.
 He studied economics, philosophy, and politics at the London School of Economics and in Bayreuth.